Wednesday 04/13/22

 - Prays in the garden of Gethsemane – 32-42

-These represent just a sampling of the events of that week, offered to us in scripture and the ones in scripture are themselves only a sampling of all that really happened.
+These represent just a sampling of the events of that week offered to us in scripture, and the ones we see in scripture are themselves only a sampling of all that really happened.

 But that was THEN and THIS is NOW!

-Israel rejoiced at His coming to Jerusalem and they were hailing Him as King.
+Israel rejoiced at His coming to Jerusalem and they were hailing Him as King just as Daniel foretold in Daniel 9:24-27 and is the fulfillment of the 69th week in the “70 weeks of Daniel”.

-The account in Mark, reminds us of what we read on Sunday from Matthew…that those who went before Him were saying,
+The account in Mark, reminds us of what we read on Sunday from Matthew…that those who went before Jesus as He entered Jerusalem were saying,

 “Hosanna!
 ‘BLESSED IS HE WHO COMES IN THE NAME OF THE LORD!’
 (10) Blessed is the kingdom of our father David That comes in the name of the Lord!
 Hosanna in the highest!”